 Hollie is proud of her depth and breadth of experience in public education as a teacher, psychologist, and administrator.
 She has taught at the elementary, middle, and secondary school levels; she also teaches pre-service teachers and administrators at the university level.
 Her leadership roles have included state-, district-, and school-level administration.
 A career highlight for Dr. Petterson is serving as Director of Teaching and Learning for a relatively large (34k students) re-start school district formed through voter action.
 In this role, she led the restructuring of all aspects of curriculum, instruction, assessment, and teacher and administrator development.

-Dr. Pettersson judges her success by the degree to which she can leave things, people, and situations better than she found them.
-Serving on the board for the American Cancer Society she is focused on cancer screening and patient access to quality care.
+Hollie judges her success by the degree to which she can leave things, people, and situations better than she found them.
+Serving on the board for the American Cancer Society, she is focused on cancer screening and patient access to quality care.
 Hollie is a research advocate for the Huntsman Cancer Institute, focused on women’s needs.
-As a trustee of the Utah Association of School Psychologist, she works to connect SEL with academic skill development.
+As a trustee of the Utah Association of School Psychologists, she works to connect SEL with academic skill development.
 Hollie is a member of the Salt Lake County Library Board, where she advocates for literacy development and equitable access to community resources.
 She serves as the Chair of the School Community Council at her daughter’s school and feels very lucky to get to shepherd the development of her two school-age children.

 District and School Administrator, Canyons School District, Utah